gonza593/STT465/HW5.md

 1.2.
 Summarize your findings

 1.3.
-What is the estimated probability of developing gout for a male, white, 65 years old person.
+What is the estimated probability of developing gout for a male, white, 65 years old person?